dimaryaz/jdmtool/README.md

 On Linux, see [Installing udev rules on Linux](udev/README.md).

 On Windows, you will need the WinUSB drivers.
-You do **not** need the official Skybound drivers.
+You do need the official Skybound/Garmin drivers (though they might still work for you).

 ## Basic Usage